- 1 Introduction

 - reducing symptoms: like cough, breathless and tiredness

-- improving quality of life: generally feeling better
+- improving quality of life: generally feel better

 - improving lung function: can breath better